 Where to look for to find new recipes?
 Why everywhere.
-There are absolutely tons of books about eating plant based in your local library and if you are 100% sure there aren’t, you always have the internet.
-There is nothing easier than to find vegan recipes online; you can stumble upon them on Instagram, Twitter, YouTube… pretty much on every social media you can find recipes for your budget and taste.
+There are absolutely tons of books about eating plant-based in your local library and if you are 100% sure that there aren’t, you always have the internet.
+There is nothing easier than to find vegan recipes online; you can stumble upon them on Instagram, Twitter, YouTube… pretty much on every social media.

-Can’t you just eat salads all day long?
-That can work in summertime, but you will get tired after a while, because you won’t be getting all the nutrients, it’s not going to fill you up like carbs would and it just sucks to eat salads all day, every day.
+But can’t you just eat salads all day long?
+That can work in the summertime, but you will get tired after a while because you won’t be getting all the nutrients, it’s not going to fill you up like carbs would, and it just sucks to eat salads all day, every day.